rya-sge/access-denied/_posts/2025-07-29-aws-blockchain-wallets.md

 1. **Transaction Initialization**: Transactions are created via a web UI or API and processed by the policy engine, which enforces user-defined rules.
 2. **Serialization and Signing**: Protocol-specific serialization converts the transaction into the correct format before signing with private keys.

-Critical stages like the policy engine, serialization, and signing are fortified with confidential computing.
+The policy engine, serialization and signing all run inside confidential computing environments.

 ### Multiparty Computation (MPC) and Key Security